 file (when it becomes available in the

-“Summary” row on the handin server) to see your current estimated
+“Summary” row on the Handin server) to see your current estimated

 numbers: your grade, the possible grade range from now to the end of the